Subash-KR/Personalized-Recommendation-System-for-Ecommerce-Sephora/README.md

 Sephora Logo

-📜 Table of Contents
+# 📜 Table of Contents

-.🚀 Introduction
+🚀 Introduction

 📊 Data

 🧹 Preprocessing

 🛠️ Feature Engineering

 🌟 Similarity Analysis

 🤝 User Clustering

 📢 Sentiment Analysis

 🎁 Recommendation Engine

 🔍 Filtering

 🖥️ User Interface

 🚀 Deployment

 📋 Usage

 🤝 Contributing

 📄 License

-🚀 Introduction
+# 🚀 Introduction
 The Sephora Personalized Recommendation System is an innovative project aimed at providing tailored product recommendations to Sephora customers.
 Leveraging the power of data science and machine learning, we've created a system that understands your preferences, considers product similarities, and groups users to offer a unique shopping experience. 🛒✨

-📊 Data
+# 📊 Data
 Our system utilizes two main datasets:

 Review Dataset: Contains customer reviews and ratings for Sephora products.